Burrendong Dam: Location and features

 The Burrendong Dam is a major dam on the Macquarie River within the Macquarie Valley, approximately 30 km southeast of Wellington.
 The dam was built by the New South Wales Water Conservation & Irrigation Commission for the purposes of providing flood mitigation, irrigation, and water supply.

 The dam wall height is 76 m and is 1116 m long.
 The water depth is 57 m and at 100% capacity the water level is 344 m AHD.
 The surface area of the dam is 7200 ha and the catchment area of the dam is 13900 km2.
 At 100%, Burrendong Dam has a capacity of 1188000 ML.
 Additionally, the dam has a further flood mitigation capacity of 480000 ML.
 The spillway on the dam is a gated concrete chute with a release capacity of 13720 m3/s.

 Burrendong Dam has three times been recorded at a critically low level of 1.5% in drought.
 Contrastingly, however, Burrendong has mitigated potentially devastating floods downstream by using its flood capacity and releasing water in accordance with downstream tributary flows, safely reaching 160% of capacity in 1990 and 152.8% in 2010.
 In January 2020, the lake was again reported to be at 1.6% level.

-The 32 million first phase of a major upgrade began in 2010 and is expected to be completed during 2015.
+The A$32 million first phase of a major upgrade began in 2010 and is expected to be completed during 2015.
 This project will bring the dam up to modern safety standards including the raising of the main dam wall and saddle dam by 1.8 m as well as modifications to the existing spillway, complemented by construction of an auxiliary spillway and fuse plug.

 Power generation

 A hydro-electric power station generates up to 19 MW of electricity from the flow of the water leaving Burrendong Dam.
 The average output is 50.9 GWh per annum.
 The station was completed in August 1996 and was officially opened on 9 February 1999 by the Premier of New South Wales, Bob Carr.
 At the time, the facility was operated by Power Facilities Pty Limited; and is now managed by AGL Energy.

+An 800 megawatt, 15 hour (11,900 MWh) pumped-storage hydroelectricity project east of the lake (but not using the lake) won a state tender in early 2025.
+Two new reservoirs are to be built, with a height difference of 350 meters.
+Cost may be AUD1.8 billion.